The Basecamp Lakeside Cabins

 Basecamp Sauna

-Your stay includes time in our wood-fired lakeside sauna.
-Known on site as The Sweat Box, it is small, simple, and properly hot.
+Your stay includes one free session in our wood-fired lakeside sauna.
+Known on site as The Sweat Box, it is small, simple, and peaceful.

 Guests often use it after a day on the fells or before settling in for the evening.
 Heat up.
 Step into cold water.
 Sit quietly and reset.